Culture of Alberta: Decorative symbols

 Alberta's coat of arms was granted a royal warrant by King Edward VII on 30 May 1907.
 Originally, the coat of arms consisted exclusively of an escutcheon (shield).
 At the top of the escutcheon is a Saint George's Cross, which alludes to the arms of the Hudson's Bay Company, which formerly controlled the territory that is now Alberta.
 Below the cross are, from foreground to background, a wheat field, a grass prairie, foothills, and the Rocky Mountains.
 On 30 July 1980, Queen Elizabeth II granted a second royal warrant which augmented the shield with supporters, a crest, and motto.
 These elements include a beaver (representing Canada), a lion (representing the monarchy), and a pronghorn antelope (representing the province proper).
 The motto in the arms is "fortis et liber," or "strong and free."

-On 1 June 1968 Alberta adopted its official flag.
-The flag consists of the province's shield centered on an ultramarine background.
+On 1 June 1968, Alberta adopted its official flag.
+The flag consists of the province's shield centred on an ultramarine background.
 Alberta has two tartans: regular and dress.
 The regular tartan was adopted in 1961, and its colour scheme represents the green of forests, the gold of wheat fields, the blue of skies and lakes, the pink of wild rose, and the black of coal and petroleum.
 The dress tartan was adopted in 2000, and its colour scheme represents the Alberta landscape in winter.

 Natural symbols

 Alberta's best-known natural symbol is the wild rose.
-The province's license plates include the phrase "Wild Rose Country," reflecting the flower's symbolic importance.
+The province's licence plates include the phrase "Wild Rose Country", reflecting the flower's symbolic importance.
 Alberta's provincial tree is the lodgepole pine, its provincial mammal is the bighorn sheep, and its provincial bird is the great horned owl.